 Sohan Lal brings us to a house opposite the temple.
 From its balcony, we are able to watch the fun and take as many pictures as we wish.
 The square in front of the temple is packed with people, and several men are dancing on a small platform, accompanied by drums and tablas (small finger drums).
 At the entrance to the temple, the air is filled with red dust, as a couple of young men throw dye on each and every person, entering or leaving the temple.

-Meanwhile, it has become pitch-dark outside, so we feel that we have no choice but to stay here.
 A servant brings us to a very spartan room, which, anywhere else in India, would have cost 10 Rs. per person.
 The distance to the bathroom is 20 m, the drain in it is blocked, and the toilet is unable to flush.

-Despite the primitive facilities, we have a refreshing shower, before we go to eat our dinner.
+Despite the primitive facilities, we have a refreshing shower, before we go to have our dinner.
 Prior to the meal, we have a conversation with the Maharaja’s son, sitting in a much nicer room.
 Yes, he can easily arrange a car for us to go into the reserve at 6 o’clock.
 His knowledge of the wildlife of the sanctuary is quite good, as his father used to own the area, which was his private hunting ground.

+He mainly addresses the Swedes, as my humble self seems to be below his sphere of interest, despite the fact that in the meantime I have had a bath and am now wearing clean clothes.
 However, he pricks up his ears, when the Swedes, untruthfully, inform him that I am collecting information to write a guide book on Rajasthan.
-(Well, Søren is collecting information for a travel guide book on India, but it was never his intention to include Kumbhalgarh in it.)
+(Well, in fact Søren is collecting information for a travel guide book on India, but it was never his intention to include Kumbhalgarh in it.)

 Now the attitude of the young Maharaja suddenly changes.
 Earlier, he has confided in us that he needs larger focus on his hotel, as he doesn’t have enough income to maintain his palace.
 He brings us to a beautiful and tasteful room, which is adorned with an enormous canopy bed, offering us this room for the same price as for the dump we were given earlier.
 Somewhat carelessly, he admits that the dump is in fact part of the staff quarters!